 Curtis Specialty Papers

-Milford & Alexandria Townships, NJ
+Borough of Milford & Alexandria Townships, NJ

-EPA proposed the Curtis Specialty Papers site in Milford and Alexandria Townships, New Jersey for inclusion on the Superfund National Priorities List on September 3, 2008 because of the detection of polychlorinated biphenyls (PCBs) in soil within the facility and in sediment of the Quequacommisacong Creek, where fishing for human consumption commonly occurred.
+EPA proposed the Curtis Specialty Papers site in Borough of Milford and Alexandria Townships, New Jersey for inclusion on the Superfund National Priorities List on September 3, 2008 because of the detection of polychlorinated biphenyls (PCBs) in soil within the facility and in sediment of the Quequacommisacong Creek, where fishing for human consumption commonly occurred.
 The site, located at 404 Frenchtown Road in Hunterdon County, is a former paper mill, which occupies approximately 105 acres.

 The paper mill operated on the property for approximately 90 years.
 During the time the mill was in operation, the facility reported several spills on the property, and the New Jersey Department of Environmental Protection (NJDEP) issued several notices of violation to the facility, including unpermitted discharges and improper containers, training and record keeping.
 In July 2003, the mill was shut down by Curtis Papers, Inc. The presence of PCBs in areas known to be used for the storage of PCBs, in banks of Quequacommisacong Creek, in the sediment (sludge) of a discharge pipe from the facility and in the sediment downstream of the facility outfalls, indicates that the Curtis Specialty Papers site released the contaminants into the area and creek.
 On June 4, 2009, EPA issued a Settlement Agreement and Administrative Order on Consent with Georgia-Pacific Consumer Products and International Paper for performance of the Remedial Investigation/Feasibility Study.